FloSch62/muxus/docs/guide/settings.md

 **Debug mode** raises the app's logging to connection-level detail: every dial, each authentication method as it is tried, waits on the SSH agent, host key verification, and the raw error behind a failed connection.
-Warnings and errors are always captured, even while debug mode is off — a failure can be inspected after the fact, and turning on debug mode is only needed for the verbose detail around the next attempt.
+Warnings and errors are always captured, even while debug mode is off.
+A failure can therefore be inspected after the fact.
+Turn on debug mode only when the next attempt needs verbose detail.

 **View logs** opens a live viewer with level and text filters; **Export logs** saves everything as a text file.
-Logs live in a small, bounded in-memory buffer on this machine only — they reset when the app quits and are never written to disk or sent anywhere unless exported.
+Logs live in a small, bounded in-memory buffer on this machine.
+They reset when the app quits and are never written to disk or sent anywhere unless exported.

 !!! tip "When the app will not start"